rolker/project11/doc/Installation.md

 ROS is offically supported on Ubuntu Linux so the Project 11 system runs on Ubuntu.
 The actual system consists of two separate computers, each running Ubuntu, comunicating over an unreliable wireless connection.
 For simulation puposes, the system has been designed to also work on a single computer.

-A common directory structure has been created that typically resides in the user's home directory.
-The same structure is used both on the vehicle and on the operator station.

-    project11/
-    ├── catkin_ws
-    ├── configuration
-    ├── documentation
-    ├── executed_missions
-    ├── log
-    ├── ros
-    └── scripts

-ROS development is done in the catkin_ws directory while ROS uses the ros directory at runtime.
-The documentation directory is where this and other documents live.
-The scripts directory contains useful shell scripts that help during development and operation.

 ## Background knowledge

 ### Ubuntu Linux